 Buying Solar Panels?
 What to Avoid

-Buying solar panels in Australia can seem complex especially when the information is not delivered by a credible source.
-This aside, recent advancements in the realm of solar have proven beyond reasonable doubt that solar energy is viable – not just in terms of saving money but also in drastically reducing our carbon footprint.
+Buying solar panels in Australia can seem complicated especially when a credible source does not deliver the information.
+This aside, recent advancements in the realm of solar have proven beyond reasonable doubt that solar energy is viable – not just regarding saving money but also in drastically reducing our carbon footprint.
 Here are a hand full of mistakes to avoid when considering solar panels.

 Deferring your quest to buy solar with the hope that battery prices will drop

 Despite the current craze around solar battery storage, any good solar retailer should give you this advice: Solar storage batteries won’t finance themselves in 2018.

 The current market price for installing one of the leading brands such as the Tesla Powerwall is over $10,000 and has a payback period of around 15 years.
 (For the average family) The unit comes with a warranty of 10 years.
 In addition to this, has anybody seen into the future to determine the lifespan of the Tesla Powerwall?

 I know that I haven’t!

 Sadly, the much hype in the media about storage batteries has left most potential solar customers questioning the viability of solar panels without batteries—to the point that majority of people are waiting for the more ‘affordable batteries’ before going solar.